Getting Into the Right English Course

 - Undergraduate transfer students not transferring equivalent composition courses into UNO

-Students transferring in college composition credit deemed as equivalent to those classes at UNO or students presenting a 3, 4, or 5 on either Advanced Placement exams in English need NOT take the EPPE.
+Students transferring in college composition credit deemed as equivalent to those classes at UNO or students presenting a 3, 4, or 5 on either Advanced Placement exams in English do NOT have to take the EPPE.

 Can I use my ACT or SAT score for placement?